cryslam/quest/README.md

-# A quest in the clouds
+# A quest in the clouds Enhancements if given more time

 * Preface: I requested public cert from ACM and next step is to associate it with my LoadBalancer to satisfy TLS - Step 7 in project requirements